foofeh/hugo-theme-massively/exampleSite/content/post/multi-image-pin-cheatsheet.md

 1\.
 On desktop, in the upper-left corner, click the red "+" button and select "Create Pin" from the drop-down.
 <br>
 <br>
 2\.
 Click on the left-handed panel to upload images.
-When selecting image to upload, click all of the images you would like in the collage
+Select all of the images you would like in the collage.
 (**minimum** of 2 maximum of 5 images)

 <center><img src="https://raw.githubusercontent.com/foofeh/hugo-theme-massively/master/exampleSite/static/uploads/collage.PNG" width="95%" height="95%"></center>